davidzuma/welli/docs/problement_exploration.md

 - Attracting users who are likely to engage long-term.
 - Designing an early experience that gets them hooked and delivers real value from day one.

 **Note:** While this case focuses on the app experience, marketing efforts are just as important.
-Targeting the right users from the start can make a big difference in long-term retention.
+Targeting the right users from the start can make a big difference.

 ## Assumptions

 - Users download the app because they have a wellness goal (fitness, stress relief, etc.).
 - We can collect basic info during onboarding (goals, preferences).
 - User behavior can be tracked (content interaction, app open frequency).
-- Push notifications can be sent to nudge users.
+- Push notifications can be sent to users.
-- There is a social element (users can invite friends or see each other’s progress).

 ## Signals for Personalization

-#TODO: revisit

-To identify and engage users early, useful signals include:

--**Streaks:** Are they coming back day after day?

--**App open frequency:** How often do they open the app?

--**Response to notifications**

--**Content interaction:** What types of content do they engage with (meditations, workouts, challenges, etc.)?

--**Goal alignment:** What goal did they choose at onboarding (e.g., “reduce stress,” “get fit,” “sleep better”), and are they actually interacting with content that supports that goal?
+To power content matching, clustering, churn prediction, and daily planning, we focus on a few key early signals:

+* **User-entered goal** : Captured at onboarding and used for semantic content matching.
+* **Streak length** : Indicates consistency and potential habit formation.
+* **App open patterns** : Frequency and time of day help infer routine vs. sporadic use.
+* **Content preferences** : Types of content engaged with (e.g., meditations, workouts, challenges) and preferences.
+* **Notification response** : Measures responsiveness to messages and prompts.
+* **Daily plan follow-through** : Tracks whether users complete suggested plans.